The Interview Process

 Q. What are the interviews like?

-A. Samantha holds interviews at the narrator’s convenience, ideally at home or in another quiet, private location.
+A. We hold interviews at your convenience, ideally at home or in another quiet, private location.
 Your comfort is the single most important variable, so we talk where you want to, when you want to, and only as long as you want to.

-Q. I'm feeling a little self-conscious.
-Couldn’t I just complete one of those fill-in-the-blank lists of biographical questions?
+Q. Why not just complete one of those fill-in-the-blank lists of biographical questions?

-A. The secret of good interviewing is listening closely and asking the right follow-up questions.
-(All of our interview questions will be edited out of the final manuscript, leaving only your voice telling your story.)
-During a Remarkable Life interview, it’s not unusual for a narrator to say something like “I never really thought about it, but now that you mention it . . .” or even “I didn’t realize I felt that way, but I guess I do!”
+A. The secret to great interviewing—and eliciting great stories—is listening closely and asking the right follow-up questions.
+During an interview, it’s not unusual for a narrator to say something like “I never really thought about it, but now that you mention it ...” or even “I didn’t realize I felt that way, but I guess I do!”

 Q. But you’re a stranger.
 Isn’t that kind of awkward?

 A. We're compassionate and respectful listeners.
 And you're actually more likely to talk in detail when you can’t assume that we know anything about you.

 Q. What if there’s something too painful or personal to talk about?

 A. If you don’t want to talk about it, we don’t talk about it.
 And if you tell a story and have second thoughts about including it in the finished manuscript, no problem.
 You have complete control.

 Q. What if I can’t think of anything to say?